 Inform the TSA officer that you have medically necessary liquids and/or medications and separate them from other belongings before screening begins.
 Also declare accessories associated with your liquid medication such as freezer packs, IV bags, pumps and syringes.
 Labeling these items can help facilitate the screening process.

 You may bring medically necessary liquids, medications and creams in excess of 3.4 ounces or 100 milliliters in your carry-on bag.
 Remove them from your carry-on bag to be screened separately from the rest of your belongings.
 You are not required to place your liquid medication in a plastic zip-top bag.
 If a liquid, gel, or aerosol declared as medically-necessary alarms, then it may require additional screening and may not be allowed

-Ice packs, freezer packs, gel packs, and other accessories may be presented at the screening checkpoint in a frozen or partially-frozen state.
-These items do not have to accompany medication or liquids to be considered medically necessary.
+Ice packs, freezer packs, gel packs, and other accessories may be presented at the screening checkpoint in a frozen or partially-frozen state to keep medically necessary items cool.
 All items, including supplies associated with medically necessary liquids such as IV bags, pumps, and syringes must be screened before they will be permitted into the secure area of the airport.

-TSA officers may test liquids for explosives or concealed prohibited items.
-If officers are unable to use X-ray to clear these items, they may ask to open the container and transfer the liquid to a separate empty container or dispose of a small quantity of liquid, if feasible.
+TSA officers may test liquids, gels or aerosols for explosives or concealed prohibited items.
+If officers are unable to use X-ray to clear these items, they may ask to open the container and transfer the content to a separate empty container or dispose of a small quantity of the content, if feasible.